by Dr. Lawrence Wilson

-3. Improve your diet.
+2. Improve your diet.
 Avoid sugar, in particular, in any form including fruit and juices.
-I know this advice is contrary to that of many health authorities, but I have found it to be important for some people.
+We know this advice is contrary to that of many health authorities, but we have found it to be important for some people.
 Fruit and all sugars act as adrenal stimulants, upset blood sugar, lower calcium and magnesium, and can easily contribute to anxiety or even panic attacks.

 Other offensive items to avoid are caffeine found in coffee, tea and soda pop, and irritating foods such as wheat.
 Also, stay away from Aspartame and other food additives and chemicals, as some of these also irritate the nervous system.

 Any use of stimulants can also be bad, such as loud music, too much sex, no exercise or too much exercise, and perhaps other habits that enervate or damage the body in some way.

 The use of tranquilizer drugs, I find, is very rarely needed if one balances the body chemistry and uses the simple methods listed here.

 Keep a sane schedule, and do not overbook yourself.
 You may go to fewer parties or events, and you may make less money, but your health will improve drastically in some cases.

-ANXIETY DURING A NUTRITIONAL BALANCING PROGRAM
+ANXIETY DURING A DEVELOPMENT PROGRAM

 1. Elimination of a toxic metal such as excessive copper, mercury, cadmium or another can cause temporary anxiety.